aditisingh4812/simplified_tuned_range_separated/README.md

 This initiative offers practical guidance on implementing the Simplified Tuned Range-Separated Functional (STRSF).
 The methodology is demonstrated through the try_urslf GitHub repository, which hosts a customized extension of the PySCF computational chemistry framework.
 Within this repository, users will find dedicated modules for both restricted and unrestricted calculations, tailored explicitly for optimizing the ω_eff parameter in range-separated hybrid functionals.

 # Repository Overview:
-The repository archives "give_arxiv_details"  computational workflows and raw data supporting the figures and tables in the associated paper.
+The repository archives computational workflows and raw data supporting the figures and tables in the associated paper.
 It includes:

 Input/output files from quantum chemistry packages (NWChem and Q-Chem) for reproducibility.